 The company is based in Chestertown, New York.
-It is the first and only female-owned and -operated business of its type in the state.
+It is the first and only female-owned and operated business of its type in the state.
 It’s also family-run.
-Its founders include Amy Peckham, Hillary Peckham and Keeley Peckham.
+Its founders include Amy, Hillary and Keeley Peckham.

 The company was founded in December 2014, the same year that New York passed its Compassionate Care Act.
-The Peckhams applied for and received a license the following summer.
+The Peckhams applied for, and received a license the following summer.
 Now they own and operate four dispensaries located in New York City, Kingston, Yonkers and Syracuse.

 Compassion was the driving force behind the company’s foundation.
-It’s founders launched the business after the loss of a family member, known affectionately as Granny Fanny, who suffered from ALS, also known as Lou Gehrig’s disease.
+It’s founders launched the business after the loss of a family member, affectionately known as Granny Fanny, who suffered from ALS, also known as Lou Gehrig’s disease.
 According to the Mayo Clinic, ALS “is a type of motor neuron disease in which nerve cells gradually break down and die.”

-“My mother [Amy Peckham] was the caretaker for our grandmother [Frances Keeffe].
-She started end-of-life care, and was given different medication,” Hillary Peckham explained.
+“My mother [Amy] was the caretaker for our grandmother [Frances Keeffe].
+She started end-of-life care, and was given different medication,” Hillary explained.
 “We knew we could not cure her illness, but we could [treat] her with different pharmaceuticals.”

 After Frances’ passing, her family continued to research cannabis as medicine.
-They were captivated by the by anecdotes of success that patients were having around country.
+They were captivated by the anecdotes of success that patients were having around country.
 When the Compassionate Care Act passed in 2014, they knew it would be an opportunity to help fellow New Yorkers access medical cannabis, and they formed Etain Health.

 The company takes its name from the women’s Irish ancestry.
-“Etain [pronounced eh–tane] is a Gaelic goddess … the name represents multiple forms of women,” said Hillary.
+“Etain [pronounced eh–tane] is a Gaelic goddess […]; the name represents multiple forms of women,” said Hillary.
 “Mostly though, it’s an homage to my mom,” she added.

 The company is committed to finding new and easy ways to use cannabis.
 So far, Etain has developed its own vaporizers, oils, and water-soluble powders.

-All products are made using pharmaceutical-grade ingredients, Hillary noted.
+All products are made with pharmaceutical-grade ingredients, Hillary noted.
 “We do work with local physicians on data-tracking and patients success.”

-The company has developed its own brand of oil-based products, such as tinctures, sublinguals, capsules, oral sprays and vaporizers.
+Etain has developed its own brand of oil-based products, such as tinctures, sublinguals, capsules, oral sprays and vaporizers.
 “We just came out with a water-soluble powder, kind of like Gatorade powders,” Hillary said.

 Etain is the first MMJ company in New York State to offer a liquid-soluble THC powder, according to Marijuana Business Daily, though similar products are being sold in other states.
 The powder has no taste and can be used with any liquid, such as coffee, water or juice.
-Like all of Etain’s products, it’s made with all-natural ingredients, including beet sugar and the company’s pure cannabis oil.
+Like all of Etain’s products, it’s made with all-natural ingredients, including beet sugar and cannabis oil.

 Each of Etain’s products offers a distinct cannabinoid profile that was developed to help alleviate symptoms of certain conditions.
-Dolce is high in CBD and is intended for patients who suffer from Parkinson’s disease, Huntington’s disease or epilepsy.
+Dolce, for example, is high in CBD; it’s intended for patients who suffer from Parkinson’s disease, Huntington’s disease or epilepsy.
 The formula is available in capsule, tincture, sublingual, vaporizer and oral spray forms.